 Furthermore, our analysis of the latest crowdfunding research shows that you should reach out to and get donations from your closest family members and friends first before publicizing your campaign to your entire personal network.
 This technique demonstrates “social proof” to people further outside your core network.
 Basically, social proof happens when people close to you have demonstrated that they trust you, which makes it easier for people outside your core network to trust you and support you.
 Simply put, ask the 10 people in your life you are closest with to donate to you before publicly broadcasting your fundraising campaign on social media.

 Persistence is a common trait among our most successful fundraisers.
 It’s not easy asking for a donation and many times, people may not even respond.
-Here’s what one of our top fundraisers had to say about persistence:
+Here’s what two of our top fundraisers had to say about persistence:

 "I was extremely persistent and diligent.
 I learned that people need to be reminded constantly.
 They are busy.
 They get distracted.
 They may see one of my posts and think, 'oh yeah, I want to give to Julie's campaign', but then they forget until they see the post again.
 That's why I kept posting and sharing.
 I got over feeling like I was annoying people.
 I got over feeling afraid that they would say no. I just kept asking, and they gave.
 Social media and crowd sourcing are powerful tools.
-But, just like anything else, if we want them to work for us, we must put in the time and effort."
+But, just like anything else, if we want them to work for us, we must put in the time and effort." - Julie, $3,345 raised.